babyakja/GA_capstone_project/README.md

 ## Data

-1. Find source for lyrics and create function to access API for each song
+__1. Find source for lyrics and create function to access API for each song__
   - My preference was to use a reliable API for lyrics to be able to collect all of Kanye's song.
 I started by seaching for possible APIs and settled on using Orion Apieseed lyric API.
 This API allowed to search by song and artist and returned the lyrics for each song.
-To use this, I just need a list of each of Kanye's song
+To use this, I just needed to generate a list of each of Kanye's song.

 `url = "https://orion.apiseeds.com/api/music/lyric/" + artist + "/" + song + "?apikey=" + orion_keys['api_key']`

-1. Create song list of Kanye's body of work
+__2. Create song list of Kanye's body of work__
   - To generate a full list of Kanye's discography, I wanted to use the most consistent and full reference of work available from him.
 Spotify was the obvious choice and fortunely there was Spotify wrapper available that allowed accessing using a Python library relatively easy.
 To access each song, I first had to look up each of Kanye's album using the album id used by Spotify and then extract from the returned dictionary the song name of each entry.
 Some simple `FOR` loops and function building made this part relatively easy.

 ```